Ectroverse/EctroverseDjango2/README.md

 - finish Guide
 - add device fingerprinting to prevent double accounts

+## Note

+Change "ectroversedjango" to folder name on local machine for bash etc

 ## Getting it setup on a new machine:

 (you'll need docker and docker-compose installed, google how to do it for your OS)